AHeroicLlama/Mappalachia/README.md

 [![License](https://img.shields.io/github/license/AHeroicLlama/Mappalachia)](LICENSE.md)

 ## Download and Installation
-[__Download Mappalachia.zip here__](https://github.com/AHeroicLlama/Mappalachia/releases/latest) to get started generating maps.
+[__Download 'Mappalachia.zip' from here__](https://github.com/AHeroicLlama/Mappalachia/releases/latest) to get started generating maps.
 Simply unzip it to a folder and then launch Mappalachia.exe.<br/>
 For help installing please refer to the [installation and first launch guide](Docs/User/Installation.md).<br/>

-## Getting started - User Guides
+## User Guides
 A number of User guides exist for Mappalachia in document form;<br/>

 * [**Installation and first launch**](Docs/User/Installation.md)